A. Genesis of Post

 …which means people will NOT be able to buy things.

 d.
 The Implosion of Capitalism and Economic Systems

 With these factors happening we would start to see monetary systems and capitalism imploding due to not being able to support infinite consumption and infinite growth required by capitalism through:

 - destruction of planned obsolescence (product demand going down)

 - declining populations (product demand going down)

-- efficient production (near zero marginal cost)
+- efficient production (profit decline)

 - technological unemployment (inability to buy things)

 This realization should come as a damning indictment of capitalism and monetary systems, that if a society with strong ecological values was to enact laws to maximize a sustainable, if not regenerative society that the whole economic system would collapse. =O

 The above 5 potential options for societal evolution would be the sort of global values evolution that we would need in order to bring Humanity together into a globalized civilization.
 Hopefully, during that long process that something akin to my 8 Philosophical Pillars would evolve as our universal and overarching guiding principles.